aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/GodotSample/README.md

 The sample project does not come with Google Play or Sign in with Apple sample scenes and scripts.
 Currently, Godot 4 integrations with Apple ID or Google Play are not easily available.
 If you build such integration yourself, you can use the APIs provided in the SDK to log in with Google Play and Apple ID, as these functionalities are fully supported by the SDK.

-The following SDK functions can be used for this in a very similar fashion as with the Steam integration:
+The following SDK functions can be used for this in a very similar fashion as with the Steam and Facebook integrations:

 ```text
 func link_apple_id_to_current_user(apple_auth_token, login_callback_apple)